 There is increased and appropriate concern over the plight of research animals.
 This has caused concern over the conditions of kennels and catteries run by pet food companies.
 The dogs and cats at the kennel facilities of the pet food companies we recommend are well cared for.
 The cats and dogs there are well loved, cared for, and socialized.
 These companies do not conduct any animal studies that involve anything more than taking a blood sample.
-The best companies maintain a kennel and cattery of happy, well socialized pets that help insure complete nutrition for your pet in all life stages and palatability of their food.
+The best companies maintain a kennel and cattery of happy, well-socialized pets that help ensure complete nutrition for your pet in all life stages and palatability of their food.

 Does the Company Have an “800” Number on the Bag?

 If they do, call it and get their answers to these questions.
 If they don’t, why don’t they?

 Further Information is Available at ACVN.org, balanceit.com, petdiets.com and of course, at our animal hospital!

 This article was written by Dr. Reed Stevens, Ellicott Animal Hospital, Buffalo, NY and Jeff Doody, Nestle Purina Pet Care.